elegist/osapp/README.md

 }
 ```

-## Adding a new section entirly
+## Adding a new topic

-If you need to add another section like "csTasksData.json", "avTasksData.json" and "gdTasksData.json" you can do so by creating a new file and naming it accordingly.
+If you need to add another topic like "csTasksData.json", "avTasksData.json" and "gdTasksData.json" you can do so by creating a new file and naming it accordingly.
 You can use the "taskTemplates.json" for a starting point.
 Copy the content of that file into your newly created file and delete the comments at the top of the file.
 Define all your tasks in your file now following the rules from above.
 Once you are done editing your JSON file you need to edit the TaskManager, located at:

 ```
 main/src/container/TaskManager.js